-- How will a gift in my will help RBGE?
+- How will a gift in my Will help the Royal Botanic Garden Edinburgh?

-Supporters who remember RBGE with a gift in their will make a huge difference to the Gardens.
-By supporting RBGE in this way, you can support the full spectrum of our work, from developing and enhancing our four gardens to delivering world-leading research programmes and education initiatives.
+Supporters who remember the Royal Botanic Garden Edinburgh with a gift in their Will make a huge difference to our Gardens.
+By supporting the Royal Botanic Garden Edinburgh in this way, you can support the full spectrum of our work, from developing and enhancing our four gardens to delivering world-leading research programmes and education initiatives.

-£70, for example, would help us to employ a horticulturist for a day, and £200 would allow us to propagate and look after 10 endangered plants.
-At RBGE, all contributions are gratefully received and will be used to explore, conserve and explain the world of plants for a better future.
+At the Royal Botanic Garden Edinburgh, all contributions are gratefully received and will be used to explore, conserve and explain the world of plants for a better future.

-With a will, it is you that is in charge of who receives what.
-Some people also choose to leave instructions like their funeral wishes in their will.
+With a Will, it is you who is in charge of who receives what.
+Some people also choose to leave instructions such as wishes for their funeral in their Will.

 Costs can vary and start at about £125.
-RBGE Members and Patrons have access to negotiated discounts at solicitor firms that work in partnership with us.
+Members and Patrons of the Royal Botanic Garden Edinburgh have access to negotiated discounts at solicitor firms that work in partnership with us.

-Alternatively, there are charity schemes where you can get your will written free of charge, or in exchange for a donation to a nominated charity.
-RBGE does not offer this service and we recommend you consult with a solicitor.
+Alternatively, there are charity schemes where you can get your Will written free of charge, or in exchange for a donation to a nominated charity.
+The Royal Botanic Garden Edinburgh does not offer this service and we recommend that you consult with a solicitor.

 You can leave a sum of money, a percentage of your estate or a specific item.

 - A percentage of your estate comes from the ‘residue’ of the estate - what is left after all other bequests, taxes and debts have been paid.
-You can give the entire residue or a share of it to RBGE.
+You can give the entire residue or a share of it to the Royal Botanic Garden Edinburgh.
 You may prefer to leave a residuary legacy as the value of the legacy will be determined following your death.
 This means that the value of the legacy will increase with the value of your estate.

 - A specific legacy relates to a particular item such as stock or shares, property or personal possessions.